-Governmental funds: The focus of the Town's governmental funds is to provide information on near-term inflows, outflows, and balances of spend-able resources.
+Governmental funds: The focus of the Town's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the Town's financing requirements.
 In particular, unreserved fund balance may serve as a useful measure of the Town's net resources available for spending at the end of the fiscal year.

 The General Fund is the principal operating fund of the Town.
-The General Fund's fund balance increased from \$456,055 as of June 30, 2016 to \$595,319 as of June 30, 2017.
+The General Fund's fund balance decreased from \$595,319 at June 30, 2017 to \$541,625 at June 30, 2018.
+The General Fund had an increase of \$132,730 from the fiscal year 2018 activities, however a decrease of \$53,694 due to separating Other Governmental Funds from the General Fund.